4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 **_CNTLM:_**

 The software, [CNTLM](http://cntlm.sourceforge.net/), offered a method to address this by acting as an intermediary proxy and handling authentication.
-So long as the configured user credentials for CNTLM were kept up to date, Pip and Requests could be pointed at it and reliably reach their destinations.
+So long as the configured user credentials for CNTLM were kept up to date, Pip and Requests could pass through it and reliably reach their destinations.

 **_Px-Proxy_**